prince3453/Apache_Airflow_Project/README.md

 =======

 The Astronomer CLI is maintained with love by the Astronomer team.
 To report a bug or suggest a change, reach out to our support.

+CLI commands for airflow
+====

+Shows every container : docker ps -s
+Now take the Container ID for the web service

+Exececute the following docker command:
+- docket exec -it e060438075ad  /bin/bash

+Then after every time you can use following command as we are using the astro CLI
+- astro dev bash

+Most important CLI for database

+This is use to check the data available in airflow
+- airflow db check

+This is use to clean the data
+- airflow db clean

+Export the archived data to csvfile
+- airflow db export-archived

+Export the archived data to csvfile
+- airflow db export-archived

+Drop the archived data
+- airflow db drop-archived

+Intiate the airflow (if we are not using the astro or any other type of airflow runnner)
+- airflow db init

+run the specified task during the specified range of date
+- airflow dags backfill mydag --reset-dagrun --rerun-failed-tasks --run-backwards -s 2024-01-07 -e 2024-10-07

+Re-synce dags
+- airflow dags reserialize

+list of all dags
+- airflow dags list